 I’m in the same boat, and I want to help!

 What I’ve done recently to assist me in managing the necessary details of my home and family, is to set up a command and control center.

 If you haven’t heard the term before, a home command and control center is a specific convenient space that you establish and organize to help you (and your family) keep track of things like schedules and incoming and outgoing paperwork, etc.

 However, what you put in it is really up to you to decide what will work to support your life running more smoothly.
-If you have systems in place, or locations in your home that already work well for your needs, there’s no need to rearrange everything to put it all in one spot.
+If you have systems and principles, in place, or locations in your home that already work well for your needs, there’s no need to rearrange everything to put it all in one spot.
 If it’s not broke, don’t fix it.

 How to Create a Command and Control Center